Standard Deduction or Itemized Deductions? Which Is Best?

 - $2,600 if you're married and both you and your spouse are either blind or over age 65

-If you choose to itemize, tally up your various deductions item by item on Schedule A, then enter the total on your 1040 return.
-File Schedule A with your tax return.
+Itemized deductions allow you to convert otherwise taxable income into nontaxable income if you spend money on certain tax-privileged items.
+If you choose to itemize, tally up your various deductions item by item on Schedule A, then enter the total on your 1040 return and file Schedule A with your tax return.

 Some of the more common itemized deductions available in 2018 include: